kristiania-pgr209-2022/pgr209-backend-programming/README.md

 # PGR209 Backend programming

 Welcome to [this course in Backend Programming at Høyskolen Kristiania](https://www.kristiania.no/studieportal/school-of-economics-innovation-and-technology/bachelorniva/pgr209/backendprogrammering/).
 In this course, you will take the step from having learned the syntax and structure of programming into learning how to think and work effectively with code together with others.
-Through the couse, we will be developing and deploying a web application in Java EE using the Servlets API.
+Through the course, we will be developing and deploying a web application in Java EE using the Servlets API.

 The correct times and locations for all lectures is in [Timeedit](https://cloud.timeedit.net/kristiania/web/student/)